vootbd/devops/README.md

 ----readme.md

-##Task 2
+## Task 2
 Create 1 master and 2 worker kubernetes cluster using vagrant or lxc/lxd containers.
-Use ansible or any configuration management tool of your choice to download kubernetes binaries and install into those vms/containers.
+Use Ansible or any configuration management tool of your choice to download kubernetes binaries and install them into those vms/containers.
 Create a kubeadm config file and use kubeadm to bootstrap kubernetes cluster using that configuration management tool.
 You can combine binary installation and configuration scripts or keep them separate.
 Use CNI of your choice but it should be deployed using configuration management scripts (ansible or other)
 Deploy kubernetes dashboard and metric server in this cluster and expose it to nodeport.
 Create a service account with the right privilege (provide RBAC file) to access kubernetes dashboard.
-Host it into a public git repo with appropriate readme.
+Host it into a public git repo with an appropriate readme.
 Your solution should contain instructions to setup vagrant or lxc/lxd containers.
-Your solution should contain ansible or other configuration management tool scripts to install, configure cluster, cni, deploy dashboard, metric server and create service account with rbac.
+Your solution should contain ansible or other configuration management tool scripts to install, configure cluster, CNI, deploy dashboard, metric server, and create a service account with rbac.

-##Task 3
+## Task 3
-Create a public git repo which will contain readme files and diagrams.
+Create a public git repo that will contain readme files and diagrams.
 You can combine them together or keep separate according to section.
 Design a highly available microservices architecture deployment solution.
 Your application may reside on-premise or can be in the cloud or hybrid.
 Your solution should use infrastructure as code or gitops methodologies.
-Your solution should use proper loadbalancing, single point of failure, scalability, fault tolerance, auto recovery considerations.
+Your solution should use proper load-balancing, single point of failure, scalability, fault tolerance, and auto recovery considerations.
 Your solution should include CI/CD strategies and tool justification along with test automation and security as pipeline concepts.
-Your solution should describe how observability across the whole architecture will be maintained and what tools will be used.
+Your solution should describe how observability across the whole architecture will be maintained and what tools will be used?
-Your solution should provide logging, alerting strategies and how outage should be handled.
+Your solution should provide logging, alerting strategies, and how outage should be handled.
-Your solution should include ways for knowledgebase and configurations, secrets management to be integrated with the system.
+Your solution should include ways for knowledgebase and configurations, and secrets management to be integrated with the system.
-You can imagine any sector software system you like (e-commerce, telecom, ride sharing etc) but provide justification for why it is on-premise or in cloud or maybe hybrid.
+You can imagine any sector software system you like (e-commerce, telecom, ride sharing, etc) but justify why it is on-premise or in the cloud or maybe hybrid.
 Provide advantages of tools and strategies that you selected over others in the market.
 A diagram of the proposed architecture would be wonderful but not strictly required.
-Try to address all the points in easy to understand English in your readme file or files
+Try to address all the points in easy-to-understand English in your readme file or files